 At Mobile Heartbeat, we are ready to support our clients’ journeys as they scale the value pyramid in 2018.
 For new adopters of CC&C, our Project Managers and Solutions Engineers will assist you in achieving adoption as you deploy a mobility system in your organization.
 For those clients who are aiming to improve workflows, our Clinical Services group will apply their Informatics knowledge and experience to your specific challenges.

-We’ll make this official at Mobile Heartbeat by naming 2018 as The Year of the Collaborative Workflow.
-Characterized by improved efficiency, improved responsiveness to patients and higher quality patient care, The Year of the Collaborative Workflow will be memorable.
+We’ll make this official at Mobile Heartbeat by naming 2018 as The Year of the Workflow.
+Characterized by improved efficiency, improved responsiveness to patients and higher quality patient care, The Year of the Workflow will be memorable.